MasaAsami/pysynthdid/README.md

 ## Warning:
 - This module is still under development.
-- Classic SCM is also implemented for comparison, but it is still not W(V) considering the so-called `V` (importance).
 - Please check the logic carefully before using this.
 (Some optimization algorithms have been simplified.)